Introducing Overmind and Hivemind

 sidekiq, and then

-webpack-dev-server, or whatever else you need to use your app in the development environment.
-Rarely in the jungle of the modern web a programmer can get away by running one single process in the shell.
+webpack-dev-server, or whatever else needed to use your app in the development environment.
+Rarely in the jungle of the modern web can a programmer get away by running one single process in the shell.

-Procfile—a format to specify types of processes an application provides and commands to run those services.
+Procfile—a format to specify the types of processes an application provides and the commands to run those services.
 It became a standard for Heroku and other Platforms-as-a-Service.

-Then came Foreman, and it allowed developers to launch all these processes with a single command, and everyone rejoiced, and David Dollar, who created it, got over 4K stars at GitHub.
-And then more similar tools appeared, and there was a freedom of choice.
+After that came Foreman.
+It allowed developers to launch all these processes with a single command.
+Everyone rejoiced, and David Dollar, who created it, got over 4k stars at GitHub.
+More similar tools would soon appear, and with it, a freedom of choice.

-Sergey Aleksandrovich has noticed there’s something wrong with these options.
+Sergey Aleksandrovich noticed something wrong with these options.
 Here’s how he explains it:

-In an attempt to solve the problem, that may have bugged you too, Sergey turned his attention towards pseudoterminals.
+In an attempt to solve this problem (that might have been bugging you, too) Sergey turned his attention towards pseudoterminals.

 TLC for the PTY

 Pseudoterminals (pseudotty, or PTY) have been around since 1967.
-They’ve existed in UNIX-world since the 80’s and The Linux Programming Interface from 2010 contains an entire chapter explaining pseudoterminals.
-An excellent breakdown of the concept was written by a French programmer Rachid Koucha.
-Here’s the excerpt:
+They’ve existed in the UNIX world since the 80’s and 2010’s The Linux Programming Interface contains an entire chapter explaining them.

-That’s exactly what’s needed to make process manager behave in the terminal window!
-You don’t want processes to believe they output to a file, you want them to print neatly to the shell so that
+That’s exactly what’s needed to make the process manager behave in the terminal window!
+You don’t want processes to believe they’ve output to a file, you want them to print neatly to the shell so that

 sidekiq’s karate guy can keep on kicking.